murthy1811/The-Baking-Mommy_MS2/README.md

     https://fontawesome.com/

-- Bootstrap is used thorugh out the code specifically to define the columns, and navbar menu.
+- Bootstrap is used for carousel images, navbar toggle icon, feedback questionaire for turning red to green.

 - https://stackoverflow.com/ is very helpful in answering various questions popped up while making the code.
+Code adapted from the commments by various users. some of the users were given credit below although the code is not exactly taken.

+        - select/unselect javascript in order page – user Aashish
+        - subscribe button disable/able in prices page - user Erik Palakovich

+- While sweetalert is being Implemented, some code is adapated from the website https://code.tutsplus.com/tutorials/creating-pretty-popup-messages-using-sweetalert2--cms-30662

+- While the error - sweetalert function works eevn when the form is not filled, is being fixed, code from the user comments on the site https://joomla.stackexchange.com/questions/4614/make-submit-button-inactive-until-fields-have-been-filled  answer by user johanpw

+- Star rating on the feedback page idea and code is adapted from https://www.markuptag.com/feedback-form-with-star-rating-html/

+- EmailJS library is used for emailing on order form and feedabck form

+- https://css-tricks.com/ is helpful in figuring out styling issues.

-- Original wireframes were created with balasamiq
+- Original wireframes were created with https://www.figma.com/wireframe-tool/

 - Readme document is heavily influenced from Code institute guidance as well as Stephen Seagrave video for MS1 preparation that is posted in slack.

 ## Acknowledgements

 - I would like to Acknowledge Excellence Ilesanmi for his review on the project and giving feedback and changes to be made.
-- Stephen Seagrave for his MS1 video.
 - Tutor support

-**This project is for educational use only and was created for the Code Institute Module of User Centric front end development**
+**This project is for educational use only and was created for the Code Institute Module of interactive front end development**

 **Created by Murthy Valavala**